top of page

 b.
 Two.

-Moses brought down the first set of tablets, and upon his arrival at the camp, he witnessed the Israelites having a party, and they were worshiping a golden calf idol.
+Upon his arrival at the camp, he witnessed the Israelites having a party, and they were worshiping a golden calf idol.

 Moses was so angry that he threw the commandments to the ground and broke them into pieces.